SUMMARY

 Next Step -> Semi-Formal Interview

 Based on my field research results , I interviewed four commuters to validate my hypothesis from field research and asked their general opinions on the bus stop environments and space.
-Having semi-formal interview,
+Having semi-formal interview, I could explore everyone's has different priorities, concerns, and experiences, and had a holistically understanding of the situation.

 MAIN QUESTION: